Advance-fee scam: Employment scams

-This scam targets people who have posted their résumés on e.g. job sites.
+This scam targets people who have posted their résumés on job sites.
 The scammer sends a letter with a falsified company logo.
 The job offer usually indicates exceptional salary and benefits, and requests that the victim needs a "work permit" for working in the country, and includes the address of a (fake) "government official" to contact.
 The "government official" then proceeds to fleece the victim by extracting fees from the unsuspecting user for the work permit and other fees.
 A variant of the job scam recruits freelancers seeking work, such as editing or translation, then requires some advance payment before assignments are offered.

 Many legitimate (or at least fully registered) companies work on a similar basis, using this method as their primary source of earnings.
 Some modelling and escort agencies tell applicants that they have a number of clients lined up, but that they require some sort of prior "registration fee", usually paid in by an untraceable method, e.g. by Western Union transfer; once the fee is paid, the applicant is informed the client has cancelled, and not contacted again.

 The scammer contacts the victim to interest them in a "work-from-home" opportunity, or asks them to cash a cheque or money order that for some reason cannot be redeemed locally.
 In one cover story, the perpetrator of the scam wishes the victim to work as a "mystery shopper", evaluating the service provided by MoneyGram or Western Union locations within major retailers such as Wal-Mart.
 The scammer sends the victim a forged or stolen cheque or money order as described above, the victim deposits it—banks will often credit an account with the value of a cheque not obviously false— and sends the money to the scammer via wire transfer.
 Later the cheque is not honoured ("bounces") and the bank debits the victim's account.
 Schemes based solely on cheque cashing usually offer only a small part of the cheque's total amount, with the assurance that many more cheques will follow; if the victim buys into the scam and cashes all the cheques, the scammer can steal a lot in a very short time.